-Orlando Health is one of Florida's comprehensive, private, not-for-profit healthcare networks, and is based in Orlando, FL.
-Our facilities, advanced medical treatments and procedures, and highly qualified staff have distinguished Orlando Health as a healthcare leader for Central Florida residents and international visitors.
+Orlando Health is a comprehensive, not-for-profit healthcare system, based in Orlando, FL.
+Our state-of-the-art facilities advanced medical treatments and procedures, and highly qualified staff have distinguished Orlando Health as a healthcare leader for Central Florida residents and international visitors.
 It is recognized for its excellence in cardiology, cancer treatment, women and children's care, trauma care, and rehabilitation services.
 The orthopedic program has been recognized by HCIA as one of the top 20 teaching services in the country for knee replacement surgery and bone fracture repair.
-Orlando Health has the only Level One Trauma Center and is the main teaching facility in Central Florida.
+Orlando Health is home to Orlando Regional Medical Center, Central Florida's only Level One Trauma Center, which is also the main teaching facility.

-Orlando Health is also one of several designated teaching hospitals in Central Florida and provides many learning opportunities for physicians.
-Orlando Health is also developing new approaches and solutions to healthcare issues through state-of-the-art research activities that benefit the Orlando Health medical professional.
+Orlando Health is one of several designated teaching hospitals in Central Florida and provides many learning opportunities for physicians.
+Orlando Health is also developing new approaches and solutions to healthcare issues through cutting-edge research activities that benefit Orlando Health medical professionals.

 Orlando Health is a voluntary, not-for-profit hospital system comprised of the following facilities:

-- Orlando Regional Medical Center / UF Health Cancer Center at Orlando Health - 808 Beds
+- Orlando Health Orlando Regional Medical Center / Orlando Health Cancer Institute - 808 Beds

-- Arnold Palmer Hospital for Children - 158 Beds
+- Orlando Health Arnold Palmer Hospital for Children - 158 Beds

-- Winnie Palmer Hospital for Women & Babies - 285 Beds
+- Orlando Health Winnie Palmer Hospital for Women & Babies - 285 Beds

 The main Orlando Health campus is located in beautiful downtown Orlando.
 The City of Orlando is one of the most popular tourist destinations in North America.
 Consequently, it offers tremendous recreational and cultural activities.
 There are a multitude of golf courses, lakes for fishing and water sports, as well as professional basketball, hockey and arena football teams.
 The Central Florida area offers easy access to other large cities such as Tampa and the Gulf Coast as well as a short drive to the East Coast beaches.